Tropical cyclones in 1995: November

 November was an inactive month, with only 5 systems having formed in the month, of which 3 were named by their respective agencies.
 Brian was the first storm of the month, having stayed out to sea.
 BOB 06, also known as the 1995 India cyclone, caused extensive loss of life throughout India and Nepal, with a significant portion of the deaths being related to avalanches or landslides.
 Colleen was a weak and short-lived storm in the Western Pacific that stayed out to sea.
 Daryl–Agnielle was a strong cyclone that stayed out to sea, peaking as a Category 5 cyclone on the Saffir–Simpson scale and becoming the strongest storm of the month.
 BOB 07 was another deadly cyclone, killing 172 people, of which at least 100 were fishermen.

 December

 Global effects

+There are a total of seven tropical cyclone basins that tropical cyclones typically form in this table, data from all these basins are added.